ibm-cloud-docs/dr-automation-powervs/troubleshooting.md

 - Deployment time exceeds 12 hours without usage reporting.
 - Communication failure between the orchestrator and the Service Broker.

-The service is not fully blocked, and users can continue to perform **get** operations by using API, SDK, or Terraform.
+The service is not fully blocked, and you can continue to perform **get** operations by using API, SDK, or Terraform.

 ### How to fix it
 {: tsResolve}